-A BBC Trending investigation found that hundreds of YouTubers were paid to encourage students to buy essays.
+A BBC Trending investigation has found that hundreds of YouTubers were paid to encourage students to buy ghostwritten essays.

-The findings of this investigation reveal that more than 250 channels contained ads promoting EduBirdie, a company based in Ukraine, that allows students to buy “100% plagiarism free” essays.
-One YouTuber promoting the service was only twelve years old.
+The BBC’s findings reveal that more than 250 channels contained ads promoting EduBirdie, a company based in Ukraine that allows students to buy “100% plagiarism-free” essays.
+One YouTuber promoting the service was only 12 years old.

-Drewsif posted a statement on Twitter claiming: “I was paid £250 per post by EduBirdie (…) there’s a lot worse on YouTube these days.”
+Drew posted a statement on Twitter: “I was paid £250 per post by EduBirdie… There’s a lot worse on YouTube these days.”